bwplotka/my/slides/optimizing-go-for-clouds-go-meetup/PITCHME.md

 ###### Agenda:

 @ol[list-fade-fragments list-spaced-bullets](true)
-1. Should you optimize your code for performance? _"Our design is scalable, machines big and code has to be readable, let's not worry about performance"_ @note[First of all, we will touch on the potential system misconception, so why performance for single application is still quite important nowadays and why you don't need to sacrifice readability!]
+1. Should you optimize your code for performance? _"Our design is scalable, machines big and code has to be readable, let's not worry about performance"_ @note[First of all, we will touch on the potential misconception, so essentially why performance for single application is still quite important nowadays and why you don't need to sacrifice readability!]
-1. How to approach performance optimizations in Go? @note[Then we will discuss how to efficiently approach performance this task, how to start with optimizing]
+1. How to approach performance optimizations in Go? @note[Then we will discuss how to efficiently approach performance, how to start with optimizing and when]
 1. Go optimization tricks & pitfalls @emoji[bomb] @note[Last but not the least I would love to share some tricks and usual patterns that helps improve things!
 But before that.. short introduction]
 @olend
 @snapend